PritchardLab/PSU-CIDD-COVID19/cpp-v4-6e-severe-classes/command_line_options.md

 ##### -introday

 The introduction day of the first case.
 Feb 1 2020 is day 32, March 1 2020 is day 61, etc.

+##### -loc

+The location currently being modeled.
+E.g.

+    `./odesim none -loc PA`

+for Pennsylvania.
+Acceptable arguments currently are PA, MA, and RI.
+Default is RI.

 ##### -rel-beta-hosp